Type 60 81 mm self-propelled mortar

-The Type 60 81 mm self-propelled mortar (60式自走81mm迫撃砲, roku-maru-shiki-jisou-81mm-hakugeki-hou) was a Japan Ground Self-Defense Force (JGSDF) tracked armored mortar carrier that based on JGSDF Type 60 Armoured Personnel Carrier Type SU-II.
+The Type 60 81 mm self-propelled mortar (60式自走81mm迫撃砲, roku-maru-shiki-jisou-81mm-hakugeki-hou) was a Japan Ground Self-Defense Force (JGSDF) tracked armored mortar carrier that based on JGSDF Type 60 armoured personnel carrier SU-II.
 The vehicle along with a parallel development of Type 60 107 mm self-propelled mortar.
 Its official abbreviation is 81MSP and also known as SV in the service.
 The vehicle had been phased out, with Type 60 107 mm self-propelled mortar since mid-to-late 1990s.